Jinhong19/APower/README.md

 ## Description

 Create users service by using NestJS framework (a progressive Node.js framework) with Typescript language.
+And using Passport and JWT for authentication.

 ## Functions